Our community is of the utmost important to us, as without it, this blog would just be empty words.

 All content published on Technology Bloggers must be approved by a member of the community with author status or higher.
 People with such privileges, are people which the community feel can have our trust invested in them, in the respect that they will not act in such a way that could put the blog or any members of the community at risk in any way.

-Should you believe someone with such rights is not taking the safety and privacy of the blog or any member of the community seriously, please contact the admin team as promptly as possible via the contact page.
+Should you believe someone with such rights is not taking the safety and privacy of the blog or any member of the community seriously, please contact the editor team as promptly as possible via the contact page.

 Images, videos and other media may be sourced from other sites.
 In such cases, writers are (and should always be) careful not to publish material which may lead to dispute or prosecution for any reason.
 If material is explicitly labelled as ‘do not copy’ material, writers will not reproduce it.